HaddoucheMilissa/HaddoucheMilissa/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=haddouchemilissa&label=Profile%20views&color=0e75b6&style=flat" alt="haddouchemilissa" /> </p>

-- 🌱 I’m currently learning **Back-End Development**
+- 🌱 I’m currently learning **Back-End Development and deep learning**

-- You can ask me about: **python, ML**
+- You can ask me about: **python, Machine Learning, Data Manipulation**

 - 📫 How to reach me **melissahaddo18@gmail.com**

 - I'm in love with : **books,Tea**

-- 👋 I am currently a second-year computer science student at Numidia Institute of Technology (NIT).
-Passionate about the vast world of computer science, I easily adapt to new technologies.
+- 👋 I am currently a second-year computer science student.
+Passionate about the vast world of IT , I easily adapt to new technologies.

-🚀 My love for programming is particularly evident through my passionate interest in artificial intelligence, especially Machine Learning (ML) and Natural Language Processing (NLP).
+🚀 My love for programming is particularly evident through my passionate interest in artificial intelligence, especially Machine Learning (ML) and data manipulation.

 🌐 My versatility is expressed not only in code but also in languages.
 I am fluent in three languages: Arabic, English, and French.
 Currently, I am learning Spanish to broaden my linguistic horizons.

-. skills in tech:
+**. skills in tech:**

-1 Programming languages:
+**1 Programming languages:**

 Python, JavaScript, C, PhP

-2 Design
+**2 Design**

 Figma, Adobe, UI Design

-.
-Books:
+**.
+Books:**

 Novel, Psychological, Biography, Hard/soft Science Fiction

-.
-Languages:
+**.
+Languages:**

 Arabic, English, and French , in the process of learning Spanish

-.
-Teamwork Collaboration, communication, Conflict resolution
+**.
+Teamwork Collaboration, communication, Conflict resolution**

 <h3 align="left">Connect with me:</h3>